ghodss/kubernetes.github.io/docs/getting-started-guides/gce.md

 Once this command completes, you will have a master VM and four worker VMs, running as a Kubernetes cluster.

 By default, some containers will already be running on your cluster.
-Containers like `kibana` and `elasticsearch` provide [logging](/docs/getting-started-guides/logging), while `heapster` provides [monitoring](http://releases.k8s.io/{{page.githubbranch}}/cluster/addons/cluster-monitoring/README.md) services.
+Containers like `fluentd` provide [logging](/docs/getting-started-guides/logging), while `heapster` provides [monitoring](http://releases.k8s.io/{{page.githubbranch}}/cluster/addons/cluster-monitoring/README.md) services.

 The script run by the commands above creates a cluster with the name/prefix "kubernetes".
 It defines one specific cluster config, so you can't run it more than once.